thegabe101/react-chatroom-named-room/README.md

 2. Enter a room name (case-sensitive but may include numbers and special characters) that the user you want to speak to is in.

 3. Send messages by clicking on the enter message here box, entering a message, and pressing send.

+# Note

+Users can also run locally by cloning the repository and running npm build start from their CLI.